 - "GMP" means good manufacturing practice regulations promulgated by the FDA under the authority of the FDC Act.
-These regulations, which have the force of law, require that manufacturers, processors, and packagers of drugs, medical devices, some food, and blood take proactive steps to ensure that their products are safe, pure, and effective. - "HHS" means the U.S. Department of Health and Human Services also known as the Health Department, a cabinet-level department of the U.S. federal government with the goal of protecting the health of all Americans and providing essential human services. - "HIPAA" means the Health Insurance Portability and Accountability Act of 1996, which has the goal of making it easier for people to keep health insurance, protect the confidentiality and security of healthcare information and help the healthcare industry control administrative costs. - "HMGB1" means High Mobility Group Box 1, a protein that, in humans, is encoded by the HMGB1 gene.
+These regulations, which have the force of law, require that manufacturers, processors, and packagers of drugs, medical devices, some food, and blood take proactive steps to ensure that their products are safe, pure, and effective. - "HHS" means the U.S. Department of Health and Human Services also known as the Health Department, a cabinet-level department of the U.S. federal government with the goal of protecting the health of all Americans and providing essential human services.

+- "HIPAA" means the Health Insurance Portability and Accountability Act of 1996, which has the goal of making it easier for people to keep health insurance, protect the confidentiality and security of healthcare information and help the healthcare industry control administrative costs. - "HMGB1" means High Mobility Group Box 1, a protein that, in humans, is encoded by the HMGB1 gene.
 Activated macrophages and monocytes secrete HMGB1 as a cytokine mediator of inflammation. - "IBD" means inflammatory bowel disease, an umbrella term used to describe disorders that involve chronic inflammation of the digestive tract. - "IND" means investigational new drug application.
 Before a clinical trial can be started, the research must be approved.
 An investigational new drug or IND application or request must be filed with the FDA when researchers want to study a drug in humans.
-The IND application must contain certain information, such as: results from studies so that the FDA can decide whether the treatment is safe for testing in people; how the drug is made, who makes it, what's in it, how stable it is, and more; detailed outlines for the planned clinical studies, called study protocols, are reviewed to see if people might be exposed to needless risks; and details about the clinical trial team to see if they have the knowledge and skill to run clinical trials. - "Individually identifiable health information" is defined by HIPPA to mean information that is a subset of health information, including demographic information collected from an individual, and: (1) is created or received by a health care provider, health plan, employer, or health care clearinghouse; and (2) relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and (a) that identifies the individual; or (b) with respect to which there is reasonable basis to believe the information can be used to identify the individual. - "IPO" means the sale of the units in our initial public offering, which closed on June 7, 2017. - "IRB" means an Institutional Review Board, which is a group that has been formally designated to review and monitor biomedical research involving human subjects.
+The IND application must contain certain information, such as: results from studies so that the FDA can decide whether the treatment is safe for testing in people; how the drug is made, who makes it, what's in it, how stable it is, and more; detailed outlines for the planned clinical studies, called study protocols, are reviewed to see if people might be exposed to needless risks; and details about the clinical trial team to see if they have the knowledge and skill to run clinical trials. - "Individually identifiable health information" is defined by HIPPA to mean information that is a subset of health information, including demographic information collected from an individual, and: (1) is created or received by a health care provider, health plan, employer, or health care clearinghouse; and (2) relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and (a) that identifies the individual; or (b) with respect to which there is reasonable basis to believe the information can be used to identify the individual. - "Interim Unaudited Financial Statements" means the interim unaudited condensed consolidated financial statements of 180 Life Sciences Corp. and its subsidiaries for the three months ended March 31, 2023 and 2022. - "IPO" means the sale of the units in our initial public offering, which closed on June 7, 2017. - "IRB" means an Institutional Review Board, which is a group that has been formally designated to review and monitor biomedical research involving human subjects.
 In accordance with FDA regulations, an IRB has the authority to approve, require modifications in (to secure approval), or disapprove research.
-This group review serves an important role in the protection of the rights and welfare of human research subjects. - "January Warrant Amendment" means Amendment No. 1 to the December 2022 Common Warrants, dated January 12, 2023, by and between our Company and the Selling Stockholder. - "July 2022 Common Warrants" means the warrants to purchase up to 306,604 shares of our common stock issued pursuant to the July 2022 SPA, as amended by the April Warrant Amendment. - "July 2022 SPA" means that certain securities purchase agreement dated as of July 17, 2022 between our Company and the Selling Stockholder. - "June 2020 SPA" means that certain securities purchase agreement dated as of June 12, 2020 between our Company, the purchasers identified on the signature pages thereto, and Dominion Capital LLC as purchaser agent. - "Katexco" means Katexco Pharmaceuticals Corp.

-- "Medicaid" is a federal and state health insurance program in the United States that helps with medical costs for some people with limited income and resources.
+This group review serves an important role in the protection of the rights and welfare of human research subjects. - "Katexco" means Katexco Pharmaceuticals Corp. - "Medicaid" is a federal and state health insurance program in the United States that helps with medical costs for some people with limited income and resources.